Number

 15.5.
 DOG SHELTER means an enclosed structure that provides a dog with adequate protection from the elements, including protection from rain, snow, sun, and extreme temperatures, and allows the dog to stand, turn around, and lie down comfortably.

 28.5.
-MICROCHIP means a registered electronic identifier implanted under an animal’s skin, linked to a registry containing the owner's contact information.
+MICROCHIP means a registered electronic identifier implanted under an animal’s skin, linked to a registry containing the current owner's contact information.

 29.5.
 NON-TIGHTENING COLLAR means a collar designed to maintain a consistent fit around the dog's neck without tightening when tension is applied to the leash or tether.